NEONScience/NEON-Data-Skills/tutorials/GEE/JavaScript/2-aop-gee-applications/2a_hyperspectral_classificiation.md

 ## Acknowledgements

-This tutorial was modified from a lesson developed by the <a href="https://tropicalstudies.org/" target="_blank">Organization for Tropical Studies</a> as part of the course <a href="https://tropicalstudies.org/course/google-earth-engine-for-ecology-and-conservation/" target="_blank">Google Earth Engine for Ecology and Conservation</a>.
+This tutorial was modified from a lesson developed by the <a href="https://tropicalstudies.org/" target="_blank">Organization for Tropical Studies (OTS)</a> as part of the course <a href="https://tropicalstudies.org/course/google-earth-engine-for-ecology-and-conservation/" target="_blank">Google Earth Engine for Ecology and Conservation</a>.
 Thank you OTS!

 ## Get Lesson Code